 If you’re using Linux on a PC or laptop, please see the PC and Windows section above for possible hardware problems.
-If you’ve got a Mac, you’ll need to make sure you have all the appropriate hardware in place to get online: speak to your Apple dealer if you’re unsure about setting up a wireless or wired broadband connection.
+If you’ve got a Mac, you’ll need to make sure you have all the appropriate hardware in place to get online: speak to your nearest Apple dealer if you’re unsure about setting up a wireless or wired broadband connection.

 The console makers were quick to jump on the online gaming bandwagon, and all modern machines can be played online – a lot of them also have support for web browsing and email too.

 The PlayStation 4 (PS4) has built in wireless, so if you’ve got a wireless modem you can get online simply by following the instructions.
-If you need to connect with a wired connection, you’ll need to get an ethernet cable - there are ethernet sockets on the back of the PS4, so you simply plug one end into your console and the other into your modem.
+If you need to connect with a wired connection, you’ll need to get an ethernet cable - there are ethernet sockets on the back of the PS4, so you simply plug one end into your console and the other into your router.

 Microsoft Xbox One users have wireless and wired networking built in as standard.
 The older Xbox 360 may or may not have wireless support built in depending on which model you own, but all of them include a wired network port.

 If you have a hand-held Nintendo 3DS/2DS, Wii or Sony PSP/Vita you can connect these to the internet too, as long as you have a wireless connection – set up is quick and easy.
 However, both have little quirks.
 With the PSP, you have to get online via its internet browser first, before being able to use online modes.